The 12 Days of Christine: Plot

-The episode begins with the sound of Sirens and a Dog Barking.
 Christine (Smith) arrives home to her flat with Adam (Riley), whom she has just met at a New Year's party.
 Thirteen months later, it is Valentine's Day and Christine chats with her flatmate Fung (Liu) at home.
 Christine is dating Adam, but receives a card from her first boyfriend, whom she has not seen since childhood.
 On Mother's Day, Christine's mother Marion (Dotrice) visits.
 Marion reveals that Christine's first boyfriend died when he was 16, which Christine had forgotten.
 Marion urges Christine to marry Adam; Christine's father Ernie (Copley) has Alzheimer's disease and is deteriorating.
 The following year, Adam moves in with Christine at Easter.
 Christine begins to prepare a surprise for him, but is disturbed when an egg smashes on a nearby wall.
-In her kitchen, which is covered with Egg Shells on the Floor, she is approached by an unknown man, the Stranger (Shearsmith) who says "I'm sorry".
+In her kitchen, she is approached by an unknown man, the Stranger (Shearsmith) who says "I'm sorry".

-Christine, now pregnant and married, awakens startled on a May bank holiday, insisting the events were just a horrible dream, Adam and Christine struggle to build a Cot.
+Christine, now pregnant and married, awakens startled on a May bank holiday.
+Adam and Christine struggle to build a cot.
 Thirteen months later, it is Father's Day and Adam tends to their son Jack (played variously by Joel Little and Dexter Little) in the night.
-Christine hears the Stranger's voice through the Baby Monitor saying "Come on little man, let's get you out of there" and rushes into Jack's Room, seeing the Cot empty and believing that Jack has been kidnapped, she yells out to Adam, but Adam returns from another room with Jack in his arms.
+Christine hears the Stranger's voice through the baby monitor saying "Come on little man, let's get you out of there" and rushes into Jack's room.
+She sees the cot is empty and believes that Jack has been kidnapped.
+She calls to Adam, but Adam returns from another room with Jack in his arms.
 Christine celebrates her 30th birthday thirteen months later.
 Ernie no longer recognises Christine, while Adam is more interested in his colleague Zara (Ellerby).
-Marion blindfolds Christine for a game of blind man's buff, which she insists Christine has played every year on her Birthday since she was 6.
+Marion blindfolds Christine for a game of blind man's buff, which she insists Christine has played every year on her birthday since she was 6.
 Christine hears suspicious noises from behind a door and removes her blindfold to step through.
 Thirteen months later, Adam is packing a case for a family holiday.
 Ernie has died, and Christine's relationship with Adam is strained.